Stringy invariants for horospherical varieties of complexity one: Introduction

-where $X_0 = \Gamma$ and $X_\ell = \AA^1 \setminus \{0\}$ if $\ell \geq 1$. \end{theorem} Let us give a brief summary of the contents of each section.
+Let us give a brief summary of the contents of each section.
 In the second and third sections, we introduce notations from motivic integration and horospherical varieties that we use throughout this paper.
 In the fourth section, we study the arc space of a horospherical variety of complexity one.
-To do this we proceed into two steps.
+To do this we proceed in two steps.
 First, we give a description in the case where the acting group is an algebraic torus, this corresponds to Sections~\ref{s:hor-ver} and~\ref{s:T-non-affine}.
-The last step concerns the general case where we reduce to the case of torus actions by parabolic induction.
+The last step concerns the general case, where we reduce to the case of torus actions by parabolic induction.
 We believe that the study in the first step, independently, might be interesting for the study of singularities of $T$-varieties.

-In the fifth section, we prove our result which is the calculation of the stringy motivic volume of a log terminal horospherical variety $X$ of complexity one.
-One of the main ingredients of the proof is the construction of an explicit desingularization by combinatorial methods of the variety $X$.
+In the fifth section, we prove Theorem~\ref{t:main}.
+One of the main ingredients of the proof is the construction by combinatorial methods of an explicit desingularization of $X$.
 This construction is explained in Section~\ref{s:desingularization}.
-Then we give a precise description of the rational form of the stringy motivic volume in term of the function $\omega_{X}$.
-In the last section, we provide examples and applications of our main result.
-In particular for the part concerning applications, we express the stringy Euler characteristic in a simple formula for a certain class of log terminal horospherical varieties of complexity one, see Lemma~\ref{l:stringy-euler}.
-This allows us for this class to characterize the smoothness condition in terms of the stringy Euler characteristic, see Theorem~\ref{t:smoothness}.
+Then we give a precise description of the rational form of the stringy motivic volume in terms of $\omega_{X}$.
+In the last section, we provide examples and applications.
+In particular, for a certain class of log terminal horospherical varieties of complexity one we give a simple expression of another invariant called the \emph{stringy Euler characteristic}, see Lemma~\ref{l:stringy-euler}.
+This allows us to rephrase for this class the smoothness condition in terms of the stringy Euler characteristic, see Theorem~\ref{t:smoothness}.